- Shop Online

 9.2 x 20.5 x 14.6 cm (3 5/8 x 8 1/8 x 5 3/4 in.)

 Gift of Martin A. Ryerson through The Antiquarian Society, 1907.10

-The Greek Symposium The modern symposium is an academic gathering where people discuss a topic of common interest, debunking old theories and putting forth new hypotheses.
+The modern symposium is an academic gathering where people discuss a topic of common interest, debunking old theories and putting forth new hypotheses.
 Afterward the participants might continue the conversation, discussing their impressions in greater detail or simply socializing over a drink.
 The men of ancient Athens did the same, regularly coming together in a private home to exchange ideas.
 The vases displayed in this case were used to prepare, serve, and consume wine at such gatherings.
 As the evening progressed, participants engaged in other pleasures, including games, performances, and sex.

 The Art Institute of Chicago, Of Gods and Glamour: The Mary and Michael Jaharis Galleries of Greek, Roman, and Byzantine Art, Gallery 151, November 11, 2012 - present.

 P. Heesen, Athenian Little-Master Cups (Chairebooks, 2011), p.
 116 fn 690 and 192 fn 1181.

 J.T.
 Haldenstein, Little Master Cups, Studies in 6th Century Attic Black-Figure Vase Painting (PhD diss., University of Cincinnati, 1982), p.
 133.

 W. Froehner, Collection van Branteghem: Vases peints et terre cuites antiques (Paris, 1892), no. 14.